 Navigating between views

-To move from one view to another view, you could simply select one of the tabs in the header area.
+To move from one view to another view, simply select one of the tabs in the header area.